This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Intake and output:

-- Urine sample: A sample of your urine is collected to check for blood, an infection, or abnormal cells.
+- A urine sample is checked for blood, an infection, or abnormal cells.

-- Radiation therapy: This uses high-energy beams of x-rays to kill cancer cells.
+- Radiation therapy uses high-energy x-ray beams to kill cancer cells.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.

 Mayo Clinic Reference

 Medicine.com Guides (External)